riteshsoni10/docker_compose_project/README.md

    Copy the code inside the mount point  to share the application code among application_containers.

+   > Note:
+   >
+   > The application server containers won't boot up until the code deployment is successful
 3. Execute the docker-compose command

 ```